 Before entering the practicum courses, students choosing the Advanced Practice Leadership specialty track must provide proof of current, active national certification as an APRN or authority/licensure to practice as an APRN in the state where student will conduct the practicum.

-Prospective students must complete an application for admission and interview with a Chamberlain admission advisor.
+Prospective students must complete an application for admission and interview with a Chamberlain admission representative.
 It is strongly recommended that completed applications, along with any supporting materials for admission, be submitted as early as possible for consideration for the next semester start.
 When all admission requirements are fulfilled, applicants are notified in writing of their admission status.

 Our admission representatives are available to answer your questions about admission requirements and walk you through the application process.
 Call us at 877.751.5783.

 *Degrees obtained from non-U.S. schools will be considered based on evaluation of transcripts by a National Association of Credential Evaluation Services, Inc. (NACES) approved evaluating agency.